Posted on Jan 19, 2021 in Family Law by Sandra Sutherland

 The Coronavirus pandemic has impacted lives across the nation in a myriad of ways.
 For many, a silver lining of repetitive lockdowns is more family time.
 However, for most non resident parents, lockdowns take away opportunities for precious time with their children.
 This is especially true for those who rely on services provided by child contact centres.
-Sadly, most of these services had to close their doors back in March 2020, but reassuringly we are now seeing services recommence.
+Sadly, due to current Government guidelines, most of these services have had to close their doors again.

 What is a Child Contact Centre?

 A child contact centre is a safe and neutral space that facilitates various types of contact between a parent or a grandparent, who does not live with a child.
 They can be particularly helpful in situations such as those where you find communicating with your ex-partner difficult or if you fear interacting alone with them.
 At a contact centre, the staff’s primary focus is on the child’s wellbeing and their safety.

 When operating under normal circumstances, there are three main types of services offered:

 - Handover Contact: this can be helpful for those families where the non-resident parent’s court order allows them a longer period of contact.
 Staff will arrange for you to arrive at the contact centre at a different time from your ex partner.
 This means that the likelihood of you crossing paths with them outside the centre is reduced.
 When you arrive, staff will guide you to a separate room from your ex-partner and then arrange for your child to be safely passed over.
 The non-resident parent and your child are then able to leave the centre and return when their contact hours are over.
 The same process will occur to pass the child back to the resident parent.